titu1994/Tiger-Game/README.md

 Leslie Kaelbling's optimal Finite State Machine model for the Tiger game).

 To run the code, open a terminal / command line prompt at this location in the repository and use `python tigergame.py`.
-To run with arguments use `python tigergame.py -v -t 1e5 -a 0.8 ...`
+To run with arguments use `python tigergame.py -v -load -t 1e5 -a 0.85 ...`

 Parameters
 --------------------------------------